Cyber-Chic/Cyber-Chic/README.md

 <div align="center">

 # 🛰️ THE MOORE SIGNAL ARCHIVE
-**ANGELA N. MOORE** • *INTERDISCIPLINARY STRATEGIST & CITIZEN SCIENTIST*
+**ANGELA N. MOORE** • *CREATIVE TECHNOLOGIST*

-**The Moore Signal Archive is an independent portfolio and creative studio exploring where open-source technology, NASA citizen science data, and human emotion intersect.**
+**The Moore Signal Archive is a creative studio exploring a diverse collection of creative inquiries—ranging from deep space investigations to the poetry of human perception.**

 <h3>[ AVAILABLE FOR LIGHTNING TALKS & PANEL GUESTING ]</h3>
 <p>Specializing in short-form creative tech talks and moderated panel Q&A.</p>